primer/react/contributor-docs/migrating-to-css-modules.md

 ## Releasing a Component

 - **Merge Process:**
-  - Once merged into dotcom, the component will be part of the `primer_react_css_modules_team` rollout.
+  - Once merged into Dotcom, the component will be part of the `primer_react_css_modules_team` rollout.
   - We progress components through levels of feature flags as we roll them out to make sure we address any bugs with the minimum amount of audience.
 - **Monitor Team Ship:**
   - Watch for any issues or regressions during the team ship phase.
+If anything is spotted, [create an issue in github/primer](https://github.com/github/primer/issues/new?template=04-bug-report.yml) and let us know in the [#primer slack channel](https://github-grid.enterprise.slack.com/archives/CSGAVNZ19).